-The Journalist’s Questions prewriting activity is useful for people who are doing some kind research writing.
-These are also useful questions for people writing a story or a personal narrative.
+The Journalist’s Questions prewriting activity is useful for people who are doing some kind of research writing.
+These are also helpful questions for people writing a story or a personal narrative.
 It is a structured prewriting exercise that is easy to follow, and it helps you develop a lot of content for your writing project.

 Prewriting Activity 5: Creating an Outline

-This prewriting exercise is for organizing your main idea, thesis statement and all the content you’ll include in your essay or paper.
+This prewriting exercise is for organizing your main idea, thesis statement, and all the content you’ll include in your essay or paper.
 It’s not a prewriting activity for choosing a topic and deciding on ideas.

 Here’s the process for creating an outline: